MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]

-Quantum workspaces provide access to [Azure Quantum notebooks](xref:microsoft.quantum.get-started.notebooks), which are web-based Jupyter Notebooks in the Azure portal.
-Use Azure notebooks to create, upload, store, and run Q# and Python programs on quantum simulators or hardware targets.
-From your quantum workspace you can access sample notebooks to help you get started with quantum programming.
+Quantum workspaces include [Azure Quantum notebooks](xref:microsoft.quantum.get-started.notebooks), which are web-based Jupyter Notebooks in the Azure portal.
+Use Azure notebooks to create, upload, store, and run Q# and Python programs on quantum simulators or hardware.
+From your quantum workspace, you can use sample notebooks to get started with quantum programming.

-You can also use the  [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) in Azure Quantum notebooks to estimate the physical resources required to run your Qiskit and QIR programs.
+You can also use the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) in Azure notebooks to estimate the physical resources required to run your Qiskit and QIR programs.
 For more information, see [Run the Resource Estimator in the Azure portal](xref:microsoft.quantum.submit-resource-estimation-jobs).

 ### The %%qsharp command